OpenSecuritySummit/oss2019/content/participant-remote/Abderrahmane-Aftahi.md

 sessions        :
   - Creating content session
   - Restructure session
+  - Android and iOS Security Enhancements and Crackme Apps
+  - Mobile Basic Security Testing and Reverse Engineering
 # add the Working Sessions you would like to attend in the meta above (use the session's title) e.g. sessions (one per line): -Security Playbooks Diagrams -Hackathon Daily Sessions
 ---